insert-waffle/password-generator/README.md

 ### Build it yourself (optional)

-You can build the app image locally and run the full stack:

-1. Build:
+If you want to build locally, run:
 - `docker compose build`
-2. Run:
 - `docker compose up -d`

-If you prefer a standalone image build:
-- `docker build -t password-generator-app ./app`
-- Then reference that image in [docker-compose.yml](docker-compose.yml).

 ## API